enzbus/cqr/README.rst

 from other runtime environments.
 In fact, our preview interface already works, and that's what we're using in our testsuite.
-If you installed as described above you can already test the solver on linear programs of moderate size, we're testing so far up to a 2 or 3 hundreds variables.
-From our tests you should already observe higher numerical accuracy on the constraints, which are smaller or close to the machine precision of double arithmetics (2.2e-16), and/or lower objective value on the solution, than with any other numerical solver
+If you installed as described above you can already test the solver on linear programs of moderate size, we're testing so far up to a few hundreds variables.
+From our tests you should already observe higher numerical accuracy on the constraints, which are smaller or close to the machine precision of double arithmetics (2.2e-16), and/or lower objective value on the solution, than with any other numerical solver.

+For example, on this :math:`\ell_1` regression linear program you can see better constraints satisfaction than with a state-of-the-art interior point solver.
+If you run with a solver with exact theoretical satisfaction of the optimality conditions, like ``GLPK`` for linear programs, you will see about the same numerical error on the constraints, but better objective value at optimality, with our prototype.
+Keep in mind that our solver is **factorization free**; it uses only iterative linear algebra methods, with linear algorithmic complexity and linear memory usage.
+As such, it is fully parallelizable without loss of accuracy.
+Most of the logic used is currently implemented in Python, as we finalize the algorithmic details, so it will run slower than fully compiled codes.

 .. code-block:: python